Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/fiend/bone-devil.md

 NoteIcon: monster
 BestiaryType: fiend (devil)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-71, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen.
+71, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD."
 ---
 # [Bone Devil](2-Mechanics/CLI/bestiary/fiend/bone-devil.md)
 *Source: Monster Manual p.
-71, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen.
+71, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD.*

 Driven by hate, lust, and envy, bone devils act as the cruel taskmasters of the Nine Hells.
 They set weaker devils to work, taking special delight in seeing fiends that defy them demoted.
 At the same time, they long for promotion and are bitterly envious of their superiors, attempting to curry favor though it irks them to do so.